aliml92/ocpp/README.md

 > **Note**
-> Note!
-Making a Call is a bit tricky. `cp` always refers to latest connected Charge Point.
+> Making a Call is a bit tricky. `cp` always refers to latest connected Charge Point.
 > For this reason, `ocpp.ChargePoints` map keeps track of currently connected Charge Points,
 > Keys are Charge Point Ids and values are pointers to `ChargePoint` instances.